 Maintaining a strong sense of purpose in life is an important contributor to longevity.
 Making a conscious decision to stay actively involved in your daily routine is beneficial to your lifelong health and well being.
 Positive attitude has been shown to play a significant role in success, as well as your ability to recover from illness.

 It is important to develop multiple skills and interests over your lifespan, as we have the ability to learn and develop new talents continually over time.
 It is our responsibility to nurture different roles and develop personal meaning and life purpose.
 Work can also be a necessary activity to help us find more meaning in our lives.
 Matching our passions in life with an occupation is powerful, and can promote our talents and potential in significant ways.
 Want to look and feel younger right now?
 Here’s how.

-Mood altering substances, such as drugs and cigarettes, can decrease our functioning, lower our motivation, and impair our cognitive processes.
+Mood-altering substances, such as drugs and cigarettes, can decrease our functioning, lower our motivation, and impair our cognitive processes.
 They alter our emotions, which impairs our thinking by reducing focus, attention, memory, and our ability to execute plans.

 Smoking is one of the leading causes of over a dozen cancers, including lung, oral, stomach, and liver cancer.
 Not to mention it stains our fingers, teeth and hair, and leaves us with foul-smelling breath!
 Here are our 23 best ways to quit smoking.

 Our ability to communicate and interact with others is critical to maintaining strong connections.
 Isolation has been shown to reduce our overall health.
 Research demonstrates the importance of a social network in reducing the risk of dementia.
 Our ability to continually develop relations and sustain them across our lifespan represents significant health-promoting behaviors, such as stress reduction, new learning, and emotional expression.

 Note: It is important to recall that our brain does not operate in isolation from the rest of the body.
 Rather, the human body operates as a symphony, producing a behavioral harmony of life.
-The heart has a particularly important relationship with the brain with nearly 25% of the oxygen and blood from every heartbeat designated for the brain.
-Accordingly, some of the lifestyle behaviors proposed for brain health have similar benefit for the cardiovascular system.
+The heart has a particularly important relationship with the brain, with nearly 25% of the oxygen and blood from every heartbeat designated for the brain.
+Accordingly, some of the lifestyle behaviors proposed for brain health have similar benefits for the cardiovascular system.